GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 3. Go to *"Tools->Options...->Beautifier->Clang Format"* and select **WebKit** as the predefined style.

 4. To create a formatting keyboard shortcut go to *"Tools->Options...->Environment->Keyboard"*, look for the *Format Current File* command under **ClangFormat** and assign a new shortcut, e.g. `Ctrl+Alt+K`.

+To enable **tabs** in the editor (currently not working for Ubuntu 20.04), copy the *libTabbedEditor.so* file (precompiled for QtCreator 4.5.2 on a 64-bit Linux) in the `/usr/lib/x86_64-linux-gnu/qtcreator/plugins` folder.

 ### Theme